utonium/examples/web_apps/game_support/README.md

 --------------------
 Once those applications are installed, open a new Terminal window.

-cd into the devops directory (where this README file lives), and run
+cd into the 'devops' directory, and run

     librarian-chef install